ncatlab/nlab-content/pages/9/8/2/2/2289/content.md

 Then it uses this [[higher topos theory|higher topos theoretic]] [[derived algebraic geometry]] perspective to analyze further properties of [[elliptic cohomology]] theories, in particular their refinements to [[equivariant cohomology]].

-## gluing all elliptic cohomology theories to the tmf spectrum {#gluingallellipticcohomologytheoriestothetmfspectrum}
+### Gluing all elliptic cohomology theories to the tmf spectrum {#gluingallellipticcohomologytheoriestothetmfspectrum}

 The triple of [[generalized (Eilenberg-Steenrod) cohomology]] theories